 Those of you familiar with this type of scam know what comes next.
 The "landlord" will offer to send you the key to the apartment once you wire him a deposit on the rental.
 Of course, you’ll never see the apartment or your money again.

-To many of you, the email’s awkward and broken English, lack of personalization, and cliché story about missionary work scream “scam”.
+To many of you, the email's awkward and broken English, lack of personalization, and cliché stories about missionary work scream "scam."
 Why, then, do so many people fall for it?

-- Desperation: This particular posting was in the San Francisco Bay Area, where it’s nearly impossible to find an apartment for a reasonable rent.
-Believe it or not, lots of people probably responded to the fake ad mentioned above because $1400 for a one bedroom apartment in Palo Alto (at least, the safe parts) is almost unheard of.
-Where I live, apartments that are reasonably priced are often snatched up within a day of being posted on craigslist—sometimes within hours.
-Some renters are so desperate for a rental that they’ll act fast without thinking through the details.
+- Desperation: This particular posting was in the San Francisco Bay Area, where it's nearly impossible to find an apartment for a reasonable rent.
+Believe it or not, many people probably responded to the fake ad mentioned above because $1,400 for a one-bedroom apartment in Palo Alto (at least, the safe parts) is almost unheard of.
+Where I live, reasonably priced apartments are often snatched up within a day of being posted on Craigslist—sometimes within hours.
+Some renters are so desperate for a rental that they'll act fast without thinking through the details.

-- Actual addresses and photos: Most of the scam ads use addresses and photos of actual properties.
-Scammers lift details and photos from ads of actual houses that are for sale or for rent, and they post the information as their own.
+- Actual addresses and photos: Most scam ads use addresses and photos of actual properties.
+Scammers lift details and photos from ads of actual houses for sale or rent, and they post the information as their own.
 In some cases, the scammers even use the real names of the people who own the properties.